BONIFACE-DEV/superheroes/README.md

 ## Project Setup Instructions

-1.Clone this repository to your local machine using git clone https://github.com/BONIFACE-DEV/superheroes
+1. Clone this repository to your local machine using git clone https://github.com/BONIFACE-DEV/superheroes

 2. cd into the project directory